Cacti/documentation/Command-Line-Scripts.md

     structure_rra_paths.php
     upgrade_database.php

-Package maintainers may wish to utilise the CLI methods of install_cacti.php and upgrade_database.php to perform inplace installations and upgrades.
+Package maintainers may wish to utilize the CLI methods of install_cacti.php and upgrade_database.php to perform in place installations and upgrades.

 > **Caution**
 >